natewang0425/gemini-cli/README.md

 ![Gemini CLI Screenshot](./docs/assets/gemini-screenshot.png)

-Gemini CLI is an open-source AI agent that brings the power of Gemini directly into your terminal.
-It provides lightweight access to Gemini, giving you the most direct path from your prompt to our model.
+Gemini CLI is an open-source AI agent that brings the power of multiple AI models directly into your terminal.
+It provides lightweight access to Gemini, OpenAI, and Vertex AI, giving you the most direct path from your prompt to leading AI models.

 ## 🚀 Why Gemini CLI?